facebookresearch/mmf/docs/source/tutorials/concepts.md

 ## Registry

-Registry acts as a central source of truth for Pythia.
-Inspired from Redux's global store, useful information needed by Pythia ecosystem is registered in the `registry`.
+Registry acts as a central source of truth for MMF.
+Inspired from Redux's global store, useful information needed by MMF ecosystem is registered in the `registry`.
 Registry can be considered as a general purpose storage for information which is needed by multiple parts of the framework and acts source of information wherever that information is needed.